Cloakfusion/docs/source/index.md

 Keyword | Definition
 ------- | -----------
 CDN | A Content Delivery Network.
-We use multiple to guarantee 100% uptime property | A 'vhost' for a domain name.
-E.g.: static.cdn.warpcache.com vhost | An entry in our multi-cdn solution for a domain name.
-E.g.: static.cdn.warpcache.com origin | The url that contains files that will be pulled & cached by CDN's.
+We use multiple to guarantee 100% uptime vhost / <br/>property | An entry in our multi-cdn solution for a domain name.
+E.g.: example.cdn.warpcache.com origin | The url that contains files that will be pulled & cached by CDN's.
 E.g. http://o.example.com domain name | The url which you can use to pull your files through the multi-cdn solution.
 E.g. http://cdn.example.com flush | API representation of a flush/purge request to connected CDN providers to clear cache for an object